 Liam Hallam is a sports science graduate.
 He is also a keen cyclist as well as being a lover of the Derbyshire Dales and Peak District.

 Aimed at cx racing in the mud, the Vittoria Cross XL pro is a newcomer to the marketplace.
-Italian tire powerhouse Vittoria rarely brings out a new tire so when they do there's bound to be some good reasoning behind it so here's a review of my experience.
+Italian tire powerhouse Vittoria rarely brings out a new tire, so when they do there's bound to be some good reasoning behind it.
+Here's a review of my experience with these tires.

 A Rare Occasion: Vittoria Debuts a Brand New Tire

-It’s rare for Vittoria to bring out new tires as much of their tire line-up has been pretty stable for years so the edition of a new tire to their range was always going to catch my attention as their range seems exceptionally well thought through and after previous winters of sliding around, I thought it will be a step forward for my racing.
+It’s rare for Vittoria to bring out new tires, as much of their tire line-up has been pretty stable for years.
+The addition of a new tire to their range immediately caught my attention as their range seems exceptionally well thought through and after previous winters of sliding around, I thought it would be a step forward for my racing.

 Vittoria XL Pro Tread Pattern and Grip